e-c-k-e-r/vall-e/docs/models.md

 * The other problem is it's very hard to validate this, as the output isn't in English, and requires processing through the model again to verify the transciption.

 This task will follow a reverse sequence of `<audio><language><RVQ level><output>`.

+#### Phonemize / Un-Phonemize

+The `phn` task phonemizes raw text and outputs the corresponding IPA phonemes.

+The `un-phn` task does the opposite: it'll take IPA phonemes and outputs the text that would phonemize into it.

+Currently, `phn` works *okay*, while `un-phn` does not work at all.

 ## Emergent Behavior